mstahv/tree-grid-lazy-loading/README.md

 ## The RDBMS variation in this branch: Using the ltree column type in PostgreSQL

-PostgreSQL has a handy ltree column type that can be used to store hierarchical data.
+PostgreSQL has a handy `ltree` type that can be used to store hierarchical data.
+SQL Server has a rather similar `hierarchyid` type.
 The column type is not available in the default installation so you need to install the extension first.
 The data is then in format 'ROOT.LEVEL1.LEVEL2...' and there are numerous functions and operators to query the data.
 The query is then rather simple and efficient, but the data maintenance is a bit more complex.

 In this example I used the ltree as the primary key, containing the whole path:
 ```sql